What is mature skin? Skin changes as you age, but the aging process will be different for everyone based on their genetics and environment.

 - Once you see results, you don’t need to continue taking care of your skin.
 You should always continue healthy habits to support your skin.
 If you stop taking care of yourself, mature skin can return or worsen.

 - If you have oily skin, you’re less likely to have mature skin.
-Oily skin is indeed more protected than dry skin and at lower risk for wrinkles.
+Oily skin is indeed more protected than dry skin and is at lower risk for wrinkles.
 However, oily skin is still at risk for sun damage and reduced collagen production with aging, just like other skin types.

 How Can You Take Care Of Mature Skin (And Prevent It?)